Expressive Art Therapy

 — Kate St. Onge, Licensed Clinical Social Worker in Burlington, CT

-— Bex Lipps, Associate Clinical Social Worker in Seattle, WA
+— Julie Woehler, Clinical Social Worker

 Over 20 years of practice developing and implementing expressive arts therapy programs and activities with children, adolescents, and adults.
 Systems aware and trauma-informed care that is scientifically proven to relieve feelings.